XuCai021130/Data-Structure/README.md

 # Data Structure & Algorithms Projects

 Welcome to the repository for the projects completed during the Data Structure class.
-This repository showcases the code I developed for four different projects, demonstrating my understanding and implementation of various data structures and algorithms.
+This repository showcases the java code I developed for four different projects, demonstrating my understanding and implementation of various data structures and algorithms.

 ## Projects Included